leonden/Quest/README.md

 # The Quest Program

-This is the official git repository of the Quest program from [name].
+This is the official Git repository of the Quest program from [name].

 #### This repository includes the following:

 - Source code
   - Avionics
-  - Flight computer
-  - Microcontroller
+  - Remote
 - Documentation

 ### More content is following...